Press Kit Welltory 3.0

 Welltory is a stress & energy management app with biofeedback for iOS and Android .

 - Measures stress & energy levels with a smartphone camera or any BLE heart rate monitor.
 Results are based on Heart Rate Variability (HRV) analysis, and detailed breakdowns of HRV parameters are also available.

 - Shows how your lifestyle habits affect your stress & energy levels.
 Welltory collects data about your sleep, work, steps, and surroundings from dozens of popular apps & gadgets.
 Then, it generates charts that show you how these factors affect your measurement results.

 - Explains how your brain & body work.
 The Learn tab is packed with short videos and fact-sheets on topics like productivity, happiness, procrastination, and more.
 All lectures are based on the latest research.

-- Teaches you how to optimize your lifestyle with gamified quests, trackable tasks, and experiments.
+- Teaches you how to optimize your lifestyle with gamified programs, trackable tasks, and experiments.
 Find your best sleep and work schedules, workouts that boost your energy levels, and relaxation techniques that help you cut down on stress.